-When visiting the Gard department with children, you are almost obliged to take them to the Musée du Bonbon.
+When visiting the Gard department with children, you are almost obliged to take them to the Haribo Musée du Bonbon.
 Finally, a museum the kids won’t complain about going to!
 The entire museum is about candy.
 Haribo candy that is.

-As I had spoken to a few people and read some reviews of the museum, I was expecting Le Musée du Bonbon to be a tourist trap, disguised as a commercial and non-interactive museum.
+As I had spoken to a few people and read some reviews of the museum, I was expecting the Haribo Musée du Bonbon to be a tourist trap, disguised as a commercial and non-interactive museum.
 For once, it was me who wasn’t too happy about our visit.
 Le Musée du Bonbon is open in the morning, but even I thought that was a bit too enthusiastic.
 So we went in the afternoon, around the French ‘goûter’ time or snack time.
 Plus, it was around Halloween, when all the French kids are off school enjoying their “Toussaint” holiday.
 Way to go for my planning skills.
 Let’s just say that we weren’t quite alone…

 Bright and colourful